 Jordan tenders to buy 120,000 tonnes feed barley

-A new tender had been expected after Jordan made no purchase in its previous tender for 120,000 tonnes of barley on Tuesday in which three trading houses participated.
+A new tender had been expected after Jordan made no purchase in its previous barley tender on Tuesday.

-The barley in the new tender can be sourced from optional origins.

-Shipment is sought in a series of possible combinations in 60,000 tonne consignments.

 Jordan tenders to buy 120,000 tonnes feed barley